stevedonovan/gentle-intro/src/1-basics.md

 relied on garbage-collected software.

 Back to vectors: when a vector is modified or created, it allocates from the heap and becomes the _owner_ of that memory.
-The slice _borrows_ the array from the vector.
+The slice _borrows_ the memory from the vector.
 When the vector dies or _drops_, it lets the memory go.

 ## Iterators